alexandrebk/generate-rails-models/Readme.md

 This tools help you building your own website easily

-You just have to know somme how to draw a DataBase and we'll take care of the rest.
+You just have to know how to draw a DataBase and we'll take care of the rest.

 Give us your xml schema database and we'll make a website with it.